Downtown Park City Hotels & Things to Do

 In general, the closer you get to Main or skiing, the more densely populated and interesting the streets become.
 The streets are packed with shops and restaurants, and the sidewalks are full of tourists and vacationers during the winter and summer months.
-Fortunately, the free Park City public transportation system can easily get you around the downtown area, and is much less challenging than trying to get around in your own car once peak seasons hit.
+Fortunately, the free Park City public transportation system can easily get you around the downtown area, and is much less challenging than trying to park once peak seasons hit.

 Historic Main Street

 Historic Main Street is center of the downtown area.
-A stretch of road that runs just over half of a one mile, Main Street is closely crowded with businesses, hotels, vacation homes, and the odd parking lot.
-Main Street sits between Deer Valley and Park City base area, and visitors from both resorts fill the pavement each year, looking for more adventure.
+A stretch of road that runs just over half of a mile, Main Street is closely crowded with businesses, hotels, vacation homes, and the odd parking lot.
+Main Street sits between Deer Valley and Park City Mountain base area, and visitors from both resorts fill the pavement each year looking for more adventure.

 The street’s historic title is a result of the fact that Main has been one of Park City’s few constants.
 It was Main Street back when Park City was a collection of wooden shacks and mining camps.
 It was Main Street when the booming silver town burned to the ground.
 It was Main Street when Park City nearly became a ghost town.
 It was Main Street when skiing saved the city by starting the tourism boom.
 It continues to be Main Street through every ski season and Sundance Film Festival, and shows no signs of stopping now.